Published On: April 23rd, 2022

 Pampa Metals is listed on the Canadian stock exchange (CSE: PM) and Frankfurt stock exchange.
 Pampa Metals Stock in Canada is currently trading at CAD 0.30.
 The company has shown a 52-week range of CAD 0.26 to CAD 0.60.
 This is one of the companies to keep an eye on.
 As a follow-up to our previous article on Pampa Metals, this article highlights the latest news on the junior copper exploration and mining company.

-Project Updates and Announcements
+Project Updates and Announcements of Pampa Metal

 1. Joint Ventures with Austral Gold and VerAl Discoveries Inc.

 Pampa Metals had signed a joint venture with Austral Gold Limited in the second half of 2021.
 Under the joint venture agreement, Austral Gold Limited can also benefit from the success of the Morros Blancos and Cerro Blanco projects.